-- 52. Trade policies and trade liberalization should be made more consistent with overall development objectives.
+50. Trade policies and trade liberalization should be made more consistent with overall development objectives.
 In developing countries, ways and means need to be sought to ensure that trade makes a more decisive contribution to alleviating poverty.
-The role of trade for stimulating economic growth, the distribution of growth effects, and sectoral policies for agricultural and tourism development, and in the longer term for diversification into industry and advanced services, require further attention, including monitoring of the developmental impact of multilateral trade agreements. - 53.
-There is a similar need for improved policy coherence in developed countries both domestically and internationally, in particular between sectoral, tax and fiscal policies on the one hand and the objectives of their own development policies on the other; and between their own policy conduct and the policy advice extended to developing countries in the context of technical assistance.
+The role of trade for stimulating economic growth, the distribution of growth effects, and sectoral policies for agricultural and tourism development, and in the longer term for diversification into industry and advanced services, require further attention, including monitoring of the developmental impact of multilateral trade agreements.

+51. There is a similar need for improved policy coherence in developed countries both domestically and internationally, in particular between sectoral, tax and fiscal policies on the one hand and the objectives of their own development policies on the other; and between their own policy conduct and the policy advice extended to developing countries in the context of technical assistance.
 A reduction in tariff levels and a simplification of tariff structures would help raise developing country exports.
 Subsidies can affect the relative competitive positions of countries and have a distorting effect on developing countries.
 Developed countries should consider the effects of their fiscal policy choices on the needs of developing countries.
-In addition, unilateral measures, including measures with extraterritorial effects, risk having a negative effect on efforts to move towards a truly non-discriminatory and open trading system. - 54.
-The conditions necessary for the effective implementation of the WTO agreements, particularly in the developing countries, need to be ensured.
+In addition, unilateral measures, including measures with extraterritorial effects, risk having a negative effect on efforts to move towards a truly non-discriminatory and open trading system.

+52. The conditions necessary for the effective implementation of the WTO agreements, particularly in the developing countries, need to be ensured.
 Developing countries consider that existing transition periods have not always been sufficient.
 Any new agreement reached should consider adequate provisions for assistance to the developing countries to enable them to establish the necessary infrastructure and other conditions necessary for the effective implementation of the agreements and to ensure that these countries benefit from the opportunities offered by these agreements.
 Cooperation is also required among international organizations, including UNCTAD, the World Bank, UNDP, WTO, IMF and ITC, and regional development banks in helping to provide the necessary assistance to countries with respect to their rights and obligations under the multilateral trading system so as to allow them to reap the full benefits.

-55. It is clear that while the rules-based system seeks to establish a level playing field, remaining trade barriers have a negative impact, particularly on developing countries.
+53. It is clear that while the rules-based system seeks to establish a level playing field, remaining trade barriers have a negative impact, particularly on developing countries.
 Whilst trade barriers in the main markets are now generally low for most trade of developed countries, there is a lack of equal opportunities for developing countries' exports in the present system.
 Thus, a number of export products of particular interest to developing countries such as textiles are often subject to high import barriers, including non-tariff barriers.
-Unlike the industrial sector of trade in goods, the multilateral trade rules relating to agriculture permit the payment of large transfers to agricultural producers in some countries.
-This support for agricultural production and exports in developed countries can have significant distorting effects, particularly on developing countries.
-And high protection for the domestic food industry in some developed countries hampers diversification and valueadded production in developing countries.
-WTO rules are stringent with respect to subsidies primarily used by developing countries.
+Further, support for agricultural production, investment and exports in developed countries [may have] [has] negative effects on [many] developing countries' export and production capacity [where it is of a trade-distorting nature.]
+And high protection for the domestic food industry in some developed countries hampers diversification and value-added production in developing countries.
+MTO rules are stringent with respect to subsidies primarily used by developing countries.
 Also, anti-dumping measures and countervailing duties are used by many countries in sectors where exporters from developing countries are competitive.
 Finally, there is an asymmetry between liberalization of trade in goods and services on the one hand and labour-intensive services on the other, which particularly affects developing countries.